dtk/dtk-getting-started-examples/example-services/spark/documentation/examples/03_CheckingTaskStatus.md

-## Install the Spark service module
+## Using task status to follow deployment of service
 In order to deploy services, service modules must first be intsalled from the DTK Catalog manager.
 Below shows intsllation of a Service Module for deployiong spark clusters

 cut-and-paste